Dragonmystic707/exalted-reincarnated/docs/Solars/Charms.md

 **Mins:** Athletics 5

-By using the barest of scenery, be it lampposts, delicate tree branches, or even coins the Solar carries with them to launch against, they Solar may leap effortlessly through the air.
+By using the barest of scenery, be it lampposts, delicate tree branches, or even coins the Solar carries with them to launch against, and may leap effortlessly through the air.

 ### One Extra Step